puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 heavier I/O load on the database.
 Refer to the [Troubleshooting Low Catalog Duplication guide][low_catalog_dupe] for steps to diagnose the problem.

+## My puppet master is going slow since enabling PuppetDB.
+How can I profile it?

+In Puppet 3.x a new profiling capability was introduced that we have leveraged in the PuppetDB terminus client code.
+By simply adding `profile=true` to your `puppet.conf` you can enable detailed profiling of all apsects of Puppet including the PuppetDB terminus.
+For this to work you must enable debugging on your master instance as well.

+Of course use your common sense, any profiling mechanism will add more load which can increase your problems when you already have limited capacity.
+Enabling profiling in production should only be done with care and for a very short amount of time.

+All PuppetDB profiling events are prefixed with `PuppetDB:` so can by easily searched for.
+This information is helpful to our developers to debug performance issues also, so feel free to include these details when raising tickets against PuppetDB.